Frequently Asked Questions

 Continuing Education Sponsor, License number 216.000207.
 Advanced Wound Debridement

 course is approved for 8 CEH's for physical therapists and physical therapy assistants.

 Accreditation of the course does not imply the Illinois Physical Therapy Board supports the

 Do you offer CME's for physicians?

-This Live activity, Advanced Wound Debridgement: A Cut Above the Rest with a beginning date
+This Live activity, Advanced Wound Debridgement: A Cut Above the Rest has been reviewed

-only the credit commensurate with the extent of their participation in the activity.
-AMA
+Physicians should claim only the credit commensurate with the extent of their participation in

 Do you offer any kind of group rates?